Dealing With an Alcoholic

 Dealing with a loved one or friend who struggles with drinking is challenging.
 An alcoholic can cause a number of issues, from fights to financial problems to social isolation and even abuse.
 Coping with an alcoholic involves knowing what to say to offer support, how to recognize and avoid enabling behaviors, being direct and honest instead of pretending the problem doesn’t exist, and perhaps most difficult of all, knowing when you have had enough and need to remove or distance yourself from the relationship.

 Living with, being friends with, and generally dealing with someone who has an alcohol use disorder, also known as alcoholism, can be challenging.
 An alcoholic can cause a number of issues, from damaging relationships to avoiding responsibilities and even being abusive in some cases.
-Whether it is a friend or a close family member, it is important to know how to deal with someone who struggles with drinking, how to help if possible, and when to step away from the situation.
+Whether it is a friend, a co-worker, or a close family member, it is important to know how to deal with someone who struggles with drinking, how to help if possible, and when to step away from the situation.